 NOTE: DS courses are college preparatory and do not apply toward any degree requirement in any program at NCMC and are not designed to transfer.
 All Developmental Studies courses are graded Pass/Fail.
-Placement scores must be less than two years old.

 DS 015 College Reading

 The course is designed to improve students' vocabulary, comprehension and reading rate, while emphasizing the importance of the key strategies and components necessary to read fiction, nonfiction and textbooks effectively.
 Students who score below a certain level on a placement test are required to complete this course.
 (Pass/Fail) (F, SP, OF, OSP, OSU)